The art of moving fast but with control.

 2. Feature management: A key enabler of Progressive Delivery

 Feature management is a new class of software development tools and practices anchored in the use of feature flags.
-In a microservices architecture or otherwise, development teams can use feature management to safely perform canary deployments to Kubernetes without needing to spin up multiple production instances of their application.
+Whether in a microservices architecture involving Kubernetes or otherwise, developers can use feature management to safely run canary deployments without spinning up multiple production instances of their application.

-Feature flags give you fine-grained control over your deployments, in many cases, removing the need to change config files, do blue-green deployments, and perform rollbacks.
+Feature flags give you fine-grained control over your deployments, in many cases, removing the need to change config files, do blue-green deployments, and roll back entire releases.

-In such a scenario, you would wrap new functionality in a feature flag (feature toggle) and then deploy that new version of the application to a single production environment.
-This flag would allow users in your designated canary group to access the new functionality, while barring the rest of your user base.
-If the canary test fails, then you can use a kill switch to toggle the feature flag to the ‘off’ position —no rollbacks or redeploys.
-What’s more, if your application performance monitoring (APM) or observability tool issues an alert as you’re canarying, Flag Triggers in LaunchDarkly will automatically disable the flag associated with that alert.
+You wrap new functionality in a feature flag (feature toggle) and then deploy that new version of the application to a single production environment.
+This flag allows users in the canary group to access the new functionality, while barring the rest of your user base.
+If the canary test fails, then you can use a kill switch to toggle the feature flag to the ‘off’ position—no rollbacks or redeploys.

-On the other hand, if the canary test succeeds, then you can continue rolling out the new app to subsequent user segments as a part of a broader ring deployment.
-Or you can choose to conduct the latter stages of the release via a percentage deployment.
+But if the canary test succeeds, you can continue rolling out the new app to additional user segments as a part of a broader ring deployment.
+Or you can do a percentage deployment.

-A feature management platform like LaunchDarkly makes canary launches safe, swift, and seamless.
+A feature management and experimentation platform like LaunchDarkly makes canary launches safe, swift, and seamless.
 But remember, canary launches are just one slice of Progressive Delivery.
-Release progressions and progressive delegation, the two core tenets of Progressive Delivery, encompass all sorts of software engineering practices in addition to canary testing such as ring deployments, testing in production, multivariate feature flagging, A/B testing, experimentation, and so on.

-LaunchDarkly enables software teams to implement all these facets of Progressive Delivery.
+LaunchDarkly enables software teams to implement all of the facets of Progressive Delivery.
 And it plays a crucial role in an organization’s Progressive Delivery strategy.

 Stay in control